Leaving your dog at a Boarding Kennel for the first time:

 With Christmas approaching and people travelling to be with family we thought it might be a good idea to tackle the subject.

-Most of the information was found on the website
+Most of the information was found on the following website:

 The best situation would be that you can keep your pet at home and have someone stay in your home to keep the same routine your dog is used to.
 But that is not always possible.